atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 name must be a valid GitHub repository name, containing only letters, numbers, dashes (`-`), and underscores (`_`).
-Since the project name is the only required input parameter for the *NewSpringBootRestService* generator, the Atomist bot will respond with a message showing the project name you entered and the default values for all the other input parameters.
+Since the project name is the only required input parameter for the *NewSpringBootRestService* generator, the Atomist Bot will respond with a message showing the project name you entered and the default values for all the other input parameters.